 - (1) Each required vegetation buffer shall include at least one large or medium tree for each 75 square feet of the required buffer area, excluding areas within existing or proposed ingress-egress driveways or inter- and intra-connectivity pathways, with a minimum of six different species of native plants included. - (2) Each required vegetation buffer shall include at least one small tree or medium shrub for each 30 square feet of the required buffer area, excluding areas within existing or proposed ingress-egress driveways or inter- and intra-connectivity pathways, (at least 25 percent of which must be small trees) with a minimum of six different species of native plants included. - (3) Each required vegetation buffer shall include at least one low growing (small) shrub or groundcover plant for each 25 square feet of the required buffer area, excluding areas within existing or proposed ingress-egress driveways or inter- and intraconnectivity pathways, with a minimum of three different species of native plants included.
-No St. Augustine, Bermuda, Zoysia, Bahia, or other sod-type grasses or vines shall be used to satisfy this requirement. - (4) A minimum of 75 percent, by count, of the in-ground trees and shrubs required by each of the subsections (1) through (3) of this section shall be native species.
+No St. Augustine, Bermuda, Zoysia, Bahia, or other sod-type grasses or vines shall be used to satisfy this requirement. - A minimum of 75 percent, by count, of the in-ground trees and shrubs required by (4) each of the subsections (1) through (3) of this section shall be native species.
 The remainder may be either native or noncompeting exotic species.
 Invasive exotic vegetation shall not be permitted within the required buffers.
-The category for native species as large or medium trees, small trees or medium shrubs, or low growing (small) shrubs or groundcover plants, is specified on the city's horticulturally available native plants list.
-The applicable category for noncompeting exotic species of plants shall be as determined by the city manager, or the manager's designee, categorized by size in a manner consistent with the horticulturally available native plant list. considering trees generally over 25 feet in height at time of maturity as large or medium trees, low growing (small) shrubs and groundcover plants to the categories established for native plants.
+The category for native species as large or medium trees, small trees or medium shrubs, or low growing (small) shrubs or groundcover plants, is specified on the city's horticulturally available native plants list maintained by the city's Natural Resources Department.
+The applicable category for noncompeting exotic species of plants shall be as determined by the city manager, or the manager's designee, categorized by size in a manner consistent with the horticulturally available native plant list maintained by the city's Natural Resources Department. considering trees generally over 25 feet in height at time of maturity as large or medium trees and considering the similarity of noncompeting exotic species of small trees, low growing (small) shrubs and groundcover plants to the categories established for native plants.
 Existing, preserved plants shall be counted toward meeting the requirements of this division. - (5) An administrative waiver to subsections (1), (2), and (3), to incentivize use of native plant species in landscaping, may be authorized, if the following conditions are met: